 - 6.2 Although a tenant may be breaching the terms of their tenancy agreement by not paying rent, we will continue to fulfil our legal responsibilities in providing a service to that tenant. - 6.3 However we will operate, subject to Management discretion, the following sanctions where arrears exist: - Tenants will not be allowed to undertake a mutual exchange until their rent account is clear; - Tenants seeking a transfer will be required to keep to a repayment agreement for a minimum of three months before they will be considered for a move, unless the rent arrears amount to less than one month's rent. - Tenants who have been served a Notice of Proceedings due to their rent arrears or who have a case in court will not be offered property improvements such as a replacement kitchen, bathroom, boiler or shower.
 We will give notice to those affected by this to give them an opportunity to clear their arrears which would entitle them to the improvements.
 This "rent first" approach does not include our legal obligations as a landlord to ensure the upkeep of the property as per the tenancy agreement.
+However, we will take any safety compliance considerations into account when taking a decision to withhold an improvement.
 Any tenant affected may appeal the decision which will be considered by the Housing Manager.